Understanding index.php

 - Short-circuits special routes

-- Falls back to 404
+- Falls back to a 404 page

 This clarity is the whole point of NostalgiaPHP: a site is just folders and files wired together with a few small functions.